BC Farm Industry Review Board

 Governance is about the structures and processes an organization uses to provide direction, control, and accountability in their day-to-day operations.
 Good governance helps organizations to effectively meet their mandate, goals, and objectives.

 BCFIRB has its own governance structures and processes.

 - Learn more about BCFIRB’s governance approach

-In 2018, BCFIRB is undertaking a Public Accountability and Reporting Project.
+In 2018, BCFIRB initiated the Public Accountability and Reporting Project.

 - Learn more about the Public Accountability and Reporting Project